 How to review a pull request¶

-One key aspect of reviewing pull requests (aka code review, ontology change review) is that the purpose is not just to improve the quality of the proposed change.
-It is as much about that as about building shared coding habits and practices and improving that habit for all engineers (ontology and software) inside the whole organisation (effectively building the breadth of project knowledge of the developers and reducing the amount of code that needs a guru).
+One key aspect of reviewing pull requests (aka code review or ontology change review) is that the purpose is not just to improve the quality of the proposed change.
+It is also about building shared coding habits and practices and improving those practices for all engineers (ontology and software) across a whole organisation (effectively building the breadth of project knowledge of the developers and reducing the amount of hard-to-understand code).

-It is very important to think of reviewing of a skill and an aspect of open science and engineering culture that need to be learned and developed.
+Reviewing is an important aspect of open science and engineering culture that needs to be learned and developed.
 In the long term, this habit will have an effect on the growth and impact of our tools and ontologies comparable to the engineering itself.

-It is central to open science work that we review other peoples work outside our direct mandate.
-We recommend to select a few people you agree to mutually review your work as a high order of importance - wether you develpo ontologies, code or both.
+It is central to open science work that we review other people's work outside our immediate team.
+We recommend choosing a few people with whom to mutually review your work, whether you develpo ontologies, code or both.
 It is of great importance that pull requests are addressed in a timely manner, ideally within 24 hours of the request.
 The requestor is likely in the headspace of being receptive to changes and working hard to get the code fixed when they ask for a code review.

 Overarching workflow¶